Off-site access to library electronic resources is limited to current OSU students, faculty or staff members.

 You may also be able to access electronic resources for free from a local OhioLINK library; call ahead or check their website for their policies.
-You’re always welcome to use the libraries here at Ohio State.
+The Health Sciences Library is currently closed to visitors.

 If you’re in another state, check with local academic or public libraries on their policies.
 If you’re near a veterinary school, their library will likely have some helpful services as well.

 Check with your public library to see if they have an Interlibrary Services (ILL) department.
 They may be able to borrow a copy of a journal article or book chapter from another library.
 Columbus Metropolitain Library provides ILL services information on their ILLiad website.

 6. Get a copy from the publisher's website